-The institution claims that several politicians, authorities, bankers, and economists are calling for market regulation, and this regulation is intended to protect investors.
+The institution claims that several politicians, authorities, bankers, and economists call for market regulation, which is intended to protect investors.

 “Bitcoin, along with other cryptographic assets, has gone beyond the limits of widespread use and can no longer be ignored… As cryptocurrencies begin to seriously compete with conventional and fiduciary currencies, regulators and lawmakers will take action.”, say experts at the German bank.

-Deutsche Bank’s report came after the Basel Committee on Banking Supervision launched a public consultation in which it proposes that banks create stricter requirements when dealing with Bitcoin and other cryptocurrencies.
+Deutsche Bank’s report came after the Basel Committee on Banking Supervision launched a public consultation.
+It proposes that banks create stricter requirements when dealing with Bitcoin and other cryptocurrencies.

 Governments will try to prevent cryptocurrencies from competing with fiat currencies

 Most G20 countries have cryptographic assets on their agendas.
 Some nations do not want to allow cryptocurrencies to compete with government-backed fiat currencies.